dezoxel/orders-aggregator/README.md

 Automation of accounting for small food business

 ## TODO
+- Integrate something similar to Ruby Guard for automatically run tests
 - Migrate to Angular UI Router
 - Migrate to ES6
 - Integrate Read The Docs